frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

  <img class="screenshot" alt="Purchase Order - UOM" src="{{docs_base_url}}/assets/img/buying/po-stock-uom.png">

-### 3.5 Taxes and Charges
+### 3.6 Taxes and Charges

 If your Supplier is going to charge you additional taxes or charge like a shipping or insurance charge, you can add it here.
 It will help you to accurately track your costs.
 Also, if some of these charges add to the value of the product you will have to mention them in the Taxes table.

-A Shipping Rule can be assigned if you know how the Supplier is shipping your order, to know more, [click here](/docs/user/manual/en/selling/shipping-rule).
+Visit the [Purchase Taxes and Charges Template](/docs/user/manual/en/selling/purchase-taxes-and-charges-template) page to know more about taxes.

-You can also use templates for your taxes by selecting one under 'Taxes and Charges'.
-The Tax Breakup will be shown below the Purchase Taxes and Charges table.
+The total taxes and charges will be displayed below the table.

+To add taxes automatically via a Tax Category, visit [this page](/docs/user/manual/en/accounts/tax-category).

+Make sure to mark all your taxes in the Taxes and Charges table correctly for an accurate valuation.

+#### Shipping Rule
+A Shipping Rule helps set the cost of shipping an Item.
+The cost will usually increase with the distance of shipping.
+To know more, visit the [Shipping Rule](/docs/user/manual/en/selling/shipping-rule) page.

 <img class="screenshot" alt="Purchase Order Taxes" src="{{docs_base_url}}/assets/img/buying/po-taxes.png">